nuuuwan/news_lk3_data/README.md

 The central bank’s foreign reserves were a negative 4.0 billion dollars in March 2022 when the central bank hiked rates to contain domestic credit.

-But due to reserves loaned by India through the Asian Clearing Union mechanism, the central bank continued to sell down reserves and re-finance domestic credit through inflationary open market or standing liquidity facilities extending the balance of payments deficits.
+But due to reserves loaned by India through the Asian Clearing Union mechanism, the central bank continued to sell borrowed reserves and re-finance domestic credit through inflationary open market or standing liquidity facilities to maintain its policy rate, extending the balance of payments deficits.

 ...